 This pack is often recommended for arthritic joints, stiffness and on the colon for constipation.
 The idea is that helps your energy to flow smoothly and reduces stagnation.
 We would highly recommend if you have ongoing health issues to discuss options with your G.P. and any other health practitioners you consult.

 You will need:

-- Ginger - increases blood flow - but contra-indicated in acute imflammatory conditions.
+Ginger - increases blood flow - but contra-indicated in acute inflammatory conditions.